rutar-academic/rutar.org/content/writing/vim-session-management-an-introduction-to-fish.md

 To ensure that this variable is loaded, you can run
 {{ cli(command="envs | grep ^VS_SESSION_DIR") }}
 and check that there is a match.
-The command `env` prints out all currently defined environment variables - we just search for the line that starts with `VS_SESSION_DIR`.
+The command `env` prints out all currently defined environment variables---we just search for the line that starts with `VS_SESSION_DIR`.

 ### A wrapper for Obsession.vim
 [Obsession.vim](https://github.com/tpope/vim-obsession) is itself a wrapper around the vim command `:mksession`, which creates a session file and saves the current state of vim (e.g. tabs, windows, layout, etc.) to that file.